The Application is CLOSED.

 Firefighters must be physically and mentally able to perform the essential functions of a Firefighter (with or without reasonable accommodation).
 The mental and physical demands of the Fire Academy followed by an extensive probationary period and rigorous work schedules place heavy demands on those entrusted to serve as a Firefighter.
 Are you physically and mentally prepared to become a Firefighter?

-All visitors to the Webb Building are subject to security screening.
+All visitors are subject to security screening.

 For questions regarding Firefighting positions, please contact: